HVC (HEART Verification Credential) HEART Standard

 Before cryptographic certification, AI governance was self-reported.
 An organization could claim HEART compliance, publish a policy document, and have no independent mechanism to verify the claim.
 HVCs close that gap the same way TLS certificates close it for web security: the credential is only as good as the issuing authority’s root key, and the root key is public and independently auditable.

-The revocation mechanism gives the certificate teeth.
-A system that breaches HEART principles — sustained BGF non-compliance, constitutional violations, evidence of audit log tampering — loses authorization to operate.
-All new emotional reasoning transactions signed by a revoked HVC fail verification.
-The organization is ineligible for reissuance for six months.
+The revocation mechanism gives the credential teeth.
+A certified scope that breaches HEART principles — sustained BGF non-compliance, constitutional violations, evidence of audit log tampering — loses its certification status.
+The organization is ineligible for reissuance until the failure is remediated and reassessed.
 This is compliance infrastructure, not compliance theater.

 HVCs also serve as market signals.
 Procurement teams evaluating AI vendors, insurers pricing liability risk, and investors assessing governance quality can all check HVC status against the public registry without relying on any party’s self-assessment.
-A Tier 1 certificate tells counterparties exactly what was measured, which Guardian certified it, and when it expires.
+A Gold credential tells counterparties exactly what was measured, which Guardian certified it, and when it expires.

 The analog

 X.509 certificates secure the web.
 Code signing certificates secure software supply chains.
-HVCs secure AI emotional processing.
-The underlying mechanism is identical: a trusted root authority issues credentials, holders sign their outputs, verifiers check signatures against the public key.
-The difference is what’s being verified — not server identity or binary integrity, but an AI system’s ongoing alignment with human-centric governance principles.
+HVCs secure AI governance claims.
+The underlying mechanism is analogous: a trusted root authority issues credentials, holders identify certified scopes, and verifiers check credential status against the public key.
+The difference is what’s being verified — not server identity or binary integrity, but a deployer’s ongoing governance-system posture.